tuftsdatalab/tuftsWorkshops/docs/2023_workshops/trajectoryAnalysis/01_setup_and_seurat.md

 ## Setup and Seurat Objects

+!!! example "Prerequisites"
+    - [Request an account](http://research.uit.tufts.edu/) on the Tufts HPC Cluster
+        - Note if you signed up for the Introduction to Single-Cell RNA-Seq Time Series and Trajectory Analysis workshop this will have been already taken care of for you!
+    - Connect to the [VPN](https://access.tufts.edu/vpn) if off campus

 ## Navigate To The Cluster

 Once you have an account and are connected to the VPN/Tufts Network, navigate to the [OnDemand Website](https://ondemand.pax.tufts.edu/){:target="_blank" rel="noopener"} and log in with your tufts credentials.
 Once you are logged in you'll notice a few navigation options: